kalebjuliu/Fundamentals-PythonExercises/README.md

 # Python Exercises
 ---
 This python exercise is based on the website [Practice Python](https://www.practicepython.org/).
 I'm doing this exercise to train and help me to better understand python as language.
-The exercises are broken down to different levels ranging from level 1 to 4 with various difficulties
+The exercises are broken down to different levels ranging from level 1 to 4 with various difficulties.
+Completed exercises will be added to the readme

 ## Level 1 : Exercises
 ---